HakimFerchichi/ChessGame/models/readme.txt

-These are the images of pieces
+These are the model's module